svpcom/wfb-ng/doc/wfb-ng-std-draft.md

   - ...

 2. Next, the packet stream is processed by the FEC codec (using [zfec](http://info.iet.unipi.it/~luigi/fec.html) -- Erasure codes based on Vandermonde matrices.)
-3. FEC packets are encrypted with the aead_chacha20poly1305 stream cipher using the libsodium library
+3. FEC packets are encrypted and authenticated with the aead_chacha20poly1305 stream cipher using the libsodium library
 4. The result is transmitted to the air in the form of one WiFi packet.